South Korea, Japan brace for winds and rain from 2 typhoons

-SEOUL, South Korea (AP) — An approaching typhoon has caused strong winds and heavy rains in southern South Korea, forcing many flight cancelations and school closures.
+SEOUL, South Korea (AP) — An approaching typhoon has whipped up strong winds, waves and heavy rain in southern South Korea, leaving one person missing and one injured, while another typhoon headed for western Japan on Thursday.

-The weather agency says that Typhoon Soulik was moving north at the speed of 4 kilometers (2.5 miles) per hour off the southern island of Jeju around Thursday noon.
+Typhoon Soulik is forecast to make landfall at the southwestern town of Seocheon at 3 a.m.
+Friday, dumping 3-6 inches (7-15 centimeters) of rain and gusts of up to 160 kilometers (100 miles) per hour, meteorologists said.
+It is expected to weaken after crossing the Korean Peninsula’s mountainous terrain.

-It says the typhoon is expected to cause “very” strong winds and heavy rainfall in all of South Korea on Friday.
+President Moon Jae-in instructed officials to review whether to reschedule or change venues for rare reunions of Korean families separated by war.
+The second round of meetings is set for Friday at a North Korean mountain resort where the typhoon is expected to pass.

 Most Read Nation & World Stories